Skip to main content

 Be Aware of Settings

-Understand what security settings you have in place from your cloud provider.
-Ensure to have full visibility into who views your content.
-Make sure you are aware of ‘read-only access’ and ‘read, write, and edit’ permissions.
+Understand what security settings your cloud provider has in place.
+Ensure you have full visibility into who views your content.
+Ensure you know ‘read-only access’ and ‘read, write, and edit’ permissions.

 9) Antivirus